Indian wolf: Hunting

-Distribution and status
+Distribution and habitat

 West Asia

 During the 19th century, wolves were widespread in many parts of the Holy Land east and west of the Jordan River.
 However, they decreased considerably in number between 1964 and 1980, largely due to persecution by farmers.
 Currently, Israel's conservation policies and effective law enforcement maintain a moderately sized wolf population, which radiates into neighbouring countries.
 Turkey may play an important role in maintaining wolves in the region, due to its contiguity with Central Asia.
 The mountains of Turkey have served as a refuge for the few wolves remaining in Syria.
-A small wolf population occurs in the Golan Heights, and is well protected by the military activities there.
+A small wolf population of 80-100 occurs in the Golan Heights, and is well protected by the military activities there.
 Although Turkish wolves have no legal protection, they may number about 7,000 individuals.

 Little is known of current wolf populations in Iran, which once occurred throughout the country in low densities during the mid-1970s.
 Although widespread throughout the country, being absent only in the central desert and Dasht-e Lut, there is no reliable estimation on the wolf's population size there.
 Wolves in Iran continue to suffer from habitat loss, unregulated hunting and loss of prey.